Masks Mandatory in Public as of Friday

-Report: The one-month grace period for mandatory mask-wearing in public will end at midnight Thursday.
+The one-month grace period for mandatory mask-wearing in public ended at midnight Thursday this week.

 The Korea Disease Control and Prevention Agency(KDCA) said that anyone not wearing a mask at 23 multi-use facilities as well as other crowded places can be fined up to 100-thousand won.